Frequently Asked Questions

 Tips for using ESPHome

-1. ESPHome supports (most of) Home Assistant’s YAML configuration directives like !include and !secret.
-So you can store all your secret WiFi passwords and so on in a file called secrets.yaml within the directory where the configuration file is.
+• ESPHome supports (most of) Home Assistant’s YAML configuration directives like !include and !secret.
+This allows you to store your secrets (for example, Wi-Fi passwords and API keys) in a file called secrets.yaml, as long as this file is in the same directory as your ESPHome configuration file.

-An enhancement to Home Assistant’s !include accepts a list of variables that can be substituted within the included file.
+We’ve enhanced ESPHome’s !include directive such that it accepts a list of variables that can be substituted within the included file.
+For example:

 binary_sensor: